 “Somewhere between 30 and 50 percent of the meat-packing workforce is made up of undocumented workers from Mexico, Guatemala, and El Salvador as well as immigrants from East African nations,” Orrell wrote.

-The Oxnard farmworker has been working in farm fields in United States for 23 years.
-She has three adult children, whom she hopes also will get vaccinated.
-From her talk with a doctor, she is prepared for a possible reaction, and she hopes it might be available at a clinic she attends.
+The Oxnard farmworker, who has been working in farm fields in United States for 23 years, has three adult children whom she hopes will get vaccinated.
+From her talk with a doctor, she is prepared for a possible reaction.
+She would prefer the vaccine to be available at a clinic she attends.

 Orville Thomas, the director of government affairs for the California Immigrant Policy Center, based in Sacramento, said that after the damage caused by the Trump administration the challenge is to convince undocumented immigrants that they will be safe seeking a vaccine.